tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

 14. **Include Relevant Logs and Outputs**
     When debugging or troubleshooting, share logs, errors, or partial outputs with ChatGPT.
 This makes it easier to pinpoint issues.

-By following these tips, you'll be able to use ChatGPT more effectively, developing both your technical and problem-solving skills!

 15. **Use Examples to Clarify**
     When asking for help with coding or data manipulation, providing a small, clear example dataset or code snippet can help ChatGPT give more accurate responses.